labbsr0x/big-brother/README.md

 ## Cortex

-The service that monitores and stores metrics sended by the **BB Promster Clusters**
+The service that monitors and stores metrics sent by the **BB Promster Clusters**

 ## BB-Manager